minqiaowang/work-with-db-shard/shard-db-scaling/shard-db-scaling.md

 3. Run the following command every minute or two to see the progress of automatic rebalancing of chunks.
-You can see there are 4 chunks need to move to the third shard.
+You can see there are 4 chunks that need to move to the third shard.

    ```
    GDSCTL> <copy>config chunks -show_reshard</copy>